 About Buckingham Palace

-Buckingham Palace, one of the most recognisable British landmarks, is the Queen's official London residence.
+Buckingham Palace, one of the most recognizable British landmarks, is the Queen's official London residence.
 It is one of the most popular tourist destinations in England and a rare example of a functioning Royal Palace anywhere in the world.
 Whenever there is a reason to celebrate at a national or royal level, the Queen of England makes an appearance in front of the public from the Palace's central gallery.
 Included in the palace's total of about 775 rooms are 19 staterooms and 78 updated restrooms fit for a monarch.
 Here, only kings and queens will find their rewards in the lavishly decorated staterooms.

 Luxurious touches like marble columns, damask wallpaper, and crystal candelabras add to the palace's opulence.
-Tourists from all over the world flock to see the Throne Room in the Royal Palace with the Buckingham palace tickets in hand.
+Tourists from all over the world flock to see the Throne Room in the Royal Palace with Buckingham Palace tickets in hand.
 Here is where formal receptions, such as the Queen's Jubilee, are planned.
 The Garden at Buckingham Palace is spread out over 39 acres and is home to over 350 different kinds of flowers and over 200 different kinds of trees.
 Beyond this, the Gardens are home to a vast 3-acre lake.
 The Waterloo Vase, the Rose Garden, the Summer House, the Herbaceous Border, and the Tennis Courts are the highlights of this garden at Buckingham Palace.

-Buckingham Palace Tickets
+Book Buckingham Palace Tickets

 The Queen's Gallery, Buckingham Palace Tickets

-i5 Stars| Rated By 125+ Customers
+i4.77 Stars| Rated By 263+ Customers

 The Queens Gallery Buckingham Palace Tickets